Saivaraprasad48/Social_Optimization/Resume_Optimization/README.md

 ### 👉 Factors that should keep in mind before making any resume

-- Strive to create a one-pager resume.
+🌟 Strive to create a one-page resume.
-  🫣 You have might be lot of stuff to add to your resume but fun fact is even `Elon Musk` using one-pager resume.
+  🫣 You have might a lot of stuff to add to your resume but a fun fact is even `Elon Musk` used a one-page resume.
-  😌 It is more important that your content clear and consise rather than heavy and garbage content.
+  😌 It is more important that your content is clear and concise rather than heavy and garbage content.